GOLD AND PLATINUM

 Karats (with a "K") are actually a measure of the percentage of gold to alloy contained in gold jewelry.
 Pure gold, the 24-karat variety, is too soft to make quality jewelry out of.
 So it's mixed with other alloy metals such as copper and silver, for strength.
 Often you'll see a piece of jewelry stamped, 18K gold, which means it contains 75% pure gold.
 The most common type of gold jewelry is 14K gold.
 Anything under 10K cannot be labelled or sold as gold, but would make fine doggie jewelry.

-You've got your yellow gold, the crowd favorite, which is usually mixed with copper and silver alloys.
+You've got your yellow gold, the crowd favourite, which is usually mixed with copper and silver alloys.
 There's the newly popular white gold, which is becoming more fashionable with the trendsetters.
 And then for those that can't make up their mind, there are gorgeous accessories made of both.

 The value of gold jewelry is based on several factors: fineness or karat count, weight in grams and the workmanship reflected in the piece.